Chunky Basil Marinara

 1. Combine oil and minced fresh garlic in skillet over medium-high heat.
 Sauté garlic until it is aromatic and golden—about 2 minutes.

-2. Pour canned tomatoes into skillet, then season with salt and red pepper.
+2. Pour both types of canned tomatoes into skillet, then season with salt and red pepper.
 Use cooking spoon to split and mash tomatoes into small chunks, then stir until seasoned tomatoes come to a boil—about 3 minutes.

 3. Reduce heat to low.
 Simmer, stirring occasionally, until sauce thickens—about 25 minutes.